moodlehq/moodle-plugin-ci/docs/Help.md

 This step lints your PHP files to check for syntax errors.

-**moodle-plugin-ci phpcpd (DEPRECATED)**

-This step runs the PHP Copy/Paste Detector on your plugin.
-This helps to find code duplication.

 **moodle-plugin-ci phpmd**

 This step runs the PHP Mess Detector on your plugin.
 This helps to find